 If you pass away without a proper estate plan, all the assets you own that are in your name and do not have a beneficiary designation will be distributed according to Florida’s intestacy laws.
 While this may mean that your loved ones still get your property, it may not be according to your specific wishes.
 Moreover, intestate laws can get complicated quickly, leaving your family struggling to make sure your last wishes are fulfilled after you pass away.
 Fortunately, you can avoid this situation by speaking to a Florida estate planning lawyer and figuring out a plan that is best for you and your family.

 While estate planning may not be everyone’s favorite topic of discussion, it is an incredibly important one.
-If you would like further information about estate planning in Florida or are considering creating an estate plan, contact The CYA Law Firm today to schedule a free consultation with Attorney Adalbert “AL” Martinez.
+If you would like further information about estate planning in Florida or are considering creating an estate plan, contact The CYA Law Firm today to book a consultation with Attorney Adalbert “AL” Martinez.
 Let us help you figure out your options and develop an estate plan that works for you.